-Listen to the show live online on Sundays at 9:30am Eastern, subscribe to the podcast on your favorite platform, and connect with us on social media!
+Listen to the show live online on Sundays at 9:30am Eastern / 6:30am Pacific, subscribe to the podcast on your favorite platform, and connect with us on social media!

 “Thank you for bringing science and community together in a joyful radio show.”